 Though not every solution matches everyone’s particular lifestyle or family, there are tools that may help.
 Test different tools to see which one is the most effective and try using a regulation tool or emotional regulator to measure success.

 If a child has a lot of trouble with transitions, a sensory space may be just the solution and one to can use all summer long.
-Providing a space in the home with controlled lighting and sound as well as comfortable beanbag chairs or crash pads can allow children to relax for a bit at intervals during the day.
+Providing a space in the home with controlled lighting and sound and comfortable beanbag chairs or crash pads can allow children to relax at intervals during the day.

-Playing a game of catch with just about any ball or enrolling in summer sports camp like soccer, basketball or baseball is great for the entire body and can really assist with the school-to-summer transition.
-Though we don’t suggest over-scheduling, the opportunity to be involved in a sport has shown to have tremendous benefit on social skills, academic skills and overall well-being.
+Playing a game of catch with just about any ball or enrolling in summer sports camps like soccer, basketball, or baseball is great for the entire body and can really assist with the school-to-summer transition.
+Though we don’t suggest over-scheduling, the opportunity to be involved in a sport greatly benefits social skills, academic skills, and overall well-being.